 David Crosby, music legend, sits in the same vaunted halls as troubadours like Neil Young and Graham Parsons.
-He started the Byrds, a band that defined two different sounds and periods in California music, and belonged to Crosby, Stills, Nash, and Young, a super group of folk songwriters whose popularity in their prime rivaled that of The Beatles.
-But David Crosby's drug problems were out of control during his creative peak, derailing his career for at least a decade.
-Given the amount of drugs and alcohol Crosby put into his system, it's difficult to understand how he survived two and a half decades of heavy drug use when the likes of Jimi Hendrix and Janis Joplin burned out so quickly.
-If these crazy David Crosby stories tell you anything, it’s that he knows how to survive.
+He started The Byrds, a band that defined two different sounds and periods in California music, and belonged to Crosby, Stills, Nash, and Young, a supergroup of folk songwriters whose popularity in their prime rivaled that of The Beatles.
+But David Crosby's substance use was out of control during his creative peak, derailing his career for at least a decade.
+Given the volume of substances and alcohol Crosby put into his system, it's difficult to understand how he survived two and a half decades of heavy using when the likes of Jimi Hendrix and Janis Joplin burned out so quickly.
+If these wild David Crosby stories tell you anything, it’s that he knows how to survive.

 If you keep up with the comings and goings of Crosby, you know he's ornery, so try to imagine the gruff attitude of David Crosby on crack.
-The fluffy-haired bard rubbed a lot of people the wrong way, and while drugs tend to chill people out, they turned Davey into a raving lunatic hell bent on his next score (and finding the perfect parking space).
-After decades of buckwild illicit substance consumption and rampant fornication, Crosby seems to have found peace through music; hopefully he stays on the straight narrow and these stories remain buried in the past.
-Nobody wants to clean grandpa's crack pipe on Christmas Eve.
+The fluffy-haired bard rubbed a lot of people the wrong way, and while drugs tend to chill people out, they turned Davey into a man hellbent on his next score.
+After decades of illicit substance consumption, Crosby seems to have found peace through music; hopefully, these stories remain buried in the past.

-That Time He Drove Into Into A Fence While Freebasing (With A Loaded Gun In The Car)
+He Crashed Into A Fence While Freebasing And With A Loaded Gun In The Car

-The year was 1982, and CSN was set to perform at an anti-nuclear rally near San Diego.
-Crosby opted to drive himself to the show.
-No big deal, if you aren't been freebasing cocaine while driving with a loaded .45.
-Which is exactly what homeslice did.
+In 1982, CSN was set to perform at an anti-nuclear rally near San Diego.
+David Crosby, under the influence of cocaine, opted to drive himself to the show.

-Crosby experienced a cocaine seizure - something that tends to occur within 90 minutes of freebasing - and drove his car into a fence.
-Responding police found his cocaine and gun.
-When they asked Crosby why he felt the need to travel with a loaded weapon, he supposedly answered, "John Lennon."
-Cool story.
+Crosby experienced a cocaine seizure, which usually occurs within 90 minutes of freebasing, and drove his car into a fence.
+Responding police found his cocaine and loaded .45.
+When they asked Crosby why he felt the need to travel with a loaded weapon, he supposedly replied, "John Lennon."

-Crosby received three years probation.
-In hindsight, someone should have done him a favor and thrown the book at him.
-Dallas police would find him in the exact same situation only three weeks later.
+Crosby received three years probation, although Dallas police would find him in the exact same situation only three weeks later.

 When A Gang Of Mexican Vigilantes Framed Him, Crosby Paid Off Officials And Got Some Free Drugs

-According to legend, while partying in Puerto Vallarta, Mexico, Crosby fell victim to a group of vigilantes who boarded his yacht looking for drugs, guns, or anything to use against him in a trial.
-When they failed to find anything, the gang planted evidence and turned him in to local authorities.
-Crosby, a pirate at heart, paid off the local authorities with what came out to about seven dollars per person, got to keep the planted evidence, and went on his merry way.
+While partying in Puerto Vallarta, Mexico, David Crosby allegedly fell victim to a group of vigilantes who boarded his yacht looking for drugs, guns, or anything else that could be used against him in a trial.
+When they found nothing, the gang planted evidence and turned him in to local authorities.

-After an attempt to flee to Costa Rica to avoid extradition to the United States and subsequent jail time for a drug-related arrest, Crosby entered a Texas state penitentiary around Christmas of 1986.
-As depressing as it sounds, prison was the one thing keeping him from dying.
-During his time in prison, Crosby built mattresses, played guitar in a prison band, and took some time to answer fan mail – all while detoxing from crack.
+After attempting to flee to Costa Rica to avoid extradition to the United States and jail time for a drug-related arrest, David Crosby was admitted to a Texas state prison before Christmas in 1985.
+During his time in prison, Crosby built mattresses, played guitar in a prison band, and answered fan mail, all while detoxing from crack.